sakib005/udacity_data_scince_project1/README.md

 The notebook in this repository provides the detail python code to extract the data from the survey results captured from this link: https://insights.stackoverflow.com/survey

-More discussion about the findings is available in this Medium post.
+More discussion about the findings is available in this Medium post: https://medium.com/@sakibk_86029/worldwide-popular-programming-languages-trend-from-2011-to-2021-945ad14a141e.

 ## Prerequisites to run the script
 Anaconda python 3 with pandas, matplotlib library